 These are all things you can do after surgery, but your first steps toward minimizing your scar actually start before surgery, when consulting with your plastic surgeon.
 Make sure to disclose all health issues including any skin conditions and history of poor scarring.
 You will also need to be in the habit of taking good care of yourself.
 And before surgery, you must quit smoking to improve healing and minimize scarring.

-If you are considering a plastic surgery procedure and have questions about scarring, come in for a free consultation with Dr. Slack.
+If you are considering a plastic surgery procedure and have questions about scarring, come in for a consultation with Dr. Slack.